landonf/eXcode/bin/README.txt

 The following patches have been applied:
 	0001-Add-a-work-around-for-sizing-of-bitfield-elements.patch
 	Always use a bitfield type large enough for the bitfield width.
+	Reported upstream by another user in github issue #18, along with a patch.

 Subject to the following copyright.
 The source for this version i included in class-dump-src.